Surviving The School Holidays As a low-income family

 Here are some of the top benefits and discounts to check for:

-Child benefit - £25.60 per week for your eldest child and £16.95 per week for additional children
+Child Benefit - £27.05 per week for your eldest child and £17.90 per week for additional children

-Expensive theme park tickets or holidays abroad might not be in reach.
-But that doesn’t mean you can’t still entertain the kids with things to keep their minds active and also get all that energy out.
+Expensive theme parks or holidays abroad might not be within your budget.
+But that doesn’t mean you can’t still entertain the kids with things to keep their minds active and also burn off some energy.

 Ideas that don’t have to break the bank include: